k0t9i/TaskManager/README.md

 ## Buses
 Command and query buses are synchronous, implemented via the symfony messenger.

-The event bus is asynchronous implemented via the symfony messenger and RabbitMQ (http://127.0.0.1:15672/).
-Events are received from RabbitMQ through the Symphony Messenger, which is launched using the supervisor.
+The event bus is asynchronous, implemented via the symfony messenger and RabbitMQ (http://127.0.0.1:15672/).
+Events are received from RabbitMQ through the Symfony Messenger, which is launched using the supervisor.